-We continued the journey after clearing the immigration.
+We continued the journey after clearing immigration.
 I ended up sleeping for the rest of the journey until we arrived in Kampala.
 The distance from Busia to Kampala is about 3.5 Hrs.
-On Arrival, we bought ourselves MTN SIM card to enable us to access internet while in the city.
+On Arrival, we bought MTN SIM cards to enable us to access the internet while in the city.
 You need to visit the MTN service center to get a SIM-card unlike in Kenya where you can buy it from a vendor.

 From there we headed to Café Java’s for breakfast which is next to the MTN service center.
 After enjoying a well-prepared Spanish omelet, brown bread, and a Mocha, we boarded a taxi to the Namayiba Park Hotel.
 It happens to be one of the best Budget Hotel in Kampala.

 The rooms were well kept and the time spent at the reception was very minimal.
 Our Schedule was tight so after freshening up and resting just a bit we headed to the old Kampala Taxi stand and boarded a MATATU to Entebbe town.
 The Matatu dropped us at the Entebbe bus stop where we boarded bodabodas to Speena beach.
 The place is nice and full of life, though most of its patrons are teens.

 Nightlife In Kampala is probably the second-best in East Africa after Nairobi’s.
 We arrived at Club Play in the industrial area at around 2250 hrs and the place had no patrons.
 One of the attendants told us that most people in Kampala, head to Bars and Nightclubs late at night.